 HOW MARCH BECAME OUR MONTH

-In February 2000, President Clinton officially dedicated March as National Colon Cancer Awareness Month.
+In February 2000, President Clinton officially dedicated March as National Colorectal Cancer Awareness Month.
 Since then, it has grown to be a rallying point for the colon cancer community where thousands of patients, survivors, caregivers and advocates throughout the country join together to spread colon cancer awareness by wearing blue, holding fundraising and education events, talking to friends and family about screening and so much more.

-It’s true – there are a lot of unexpected surprises that can happen in life, but colon cancer doesn’t have to be one of them.
-As we unite for a future free of colon cancer, let’s be sure to spread the message that there are more than one way to get screened for this disease!
+It’s true – there are a lot of unexpected surprises that can happen in life, but colorectal cancer doesn’t have to be one of them.
+As we unite for a future free of colorectal cancer, let’s be sure to spread the message that there are more than one way to get screened for this disease!
 The best test is the one that gets done.
 Share this video and help spread the word!